 In your first month, you are encouraged to talk to many faculty about their research.
-By the end of September, you will need to identify two possible PhD Advisors.
-Beginning in October and through the middle of April you will participate in rotations with each possible PhD Advisor.
+By the beginning of October, you will need to identify three potential PhD Advisors.
+Beginning in October and through the end of April you will participate in rotations with each possible PhD Advisor.
 These rotations will allow you to explore research areas of interest.

 During your rotations you will register for PHYS 599R Research (2 credit hours) graded as S/U each term.
 On your transcript, this will show up as an additional 2 credit hours on top of your 6-9 credit hours of physics related coursework (2-3 courses).
-In some cases, if a student is unable to identify a PhD Advisor from the rotations, a third rotation may be tried during the months of May and June.
+In some cases, if a student is unable to identify a PhD Advisor from the rotations, a fourth rotation may be tried during the months of May and June if approved by the DGS.
 The following information is extremely important (also see "Grading" at the end of the next section):

-- If a student receives a grade of "U" from one of their rotations, they may be placed on academic probation by the Laney Graduate School. - If after 3 rotations, the student has still not identified an advisor, they may receive a "U" and be placed on academic probation.
+- If a student receives a grade of "U" from one of their rotation PHYS 599R classes, they may be placed on academic probation by the Laney Graduate School. - If after the rotations, the student has still not identified an advisor, they may receive a "U" and be placed on academic probation.
 This is not an indication of the work done by the student, but in order to proceed in the PhD program, students must find an advisor willing to work with them.
 The student should consult with the DGS to facilitate finding an advisor after 3 rotations. - If a student receives two grades marked "U" for their 599R rotations, this may lead to a recommendation of dismissal from the program to the Laney Graduate School.